Stuycs-K/final-project-4-hassan-tahmim-teboul-daniel/README.md

 When playing a 7, the player will swap hands with whoever has the smallest hand.
 To draw a card, click on the deck in the bottom right.
 When no cards are able to be played, 2 Arrows indicate the deck.

+# Shortcuts
+To end the game instantly, press K. Press K again when prompted to restart the game.

+# Bugs
+So far, the only bug we've found is that when using K to end an already restarted game, it crashes.